Data-driven advertising can be looked at as a subset of data-driven marketing.

 — John Wanamaker

-But now B2C advertisers know they have to face the facts: consumers are on overload, everything is online, and targeting, measurement, and tying performance to revenue is really what matters most.
+But now B2C marketing and advertising professionals know they have to face the facts: consumers are on overload, everything is online, and targeting, measurement, and tying performance to revenue is really what matters most.

 Advertising doesn’t work like it used to.
-Methods that used to work just fine in the past — mass promotion like billboards, pamphlets, truck signage, magazine placements, radio spots, TV commercials, and even YouTube pre-rolls — are mindlessly ignored and skipped by today’s distracted consumer.
+Methods that used to work just fine in the past — mass promotion like billboards, pamphlets, truck signage, magazine placements, radio spots, TV commercials, and even YouTube pre-rolls — are mindlessly ignored and skipped by today’s distracted consumer, according to Forbes.

 Most of us are subjected to constant sensory overload each day.
 Digital marketing experts have projected that most Americans are exposed to 4,000 to 10,000 ads every day!